-Building up the online reputation management part of your marketing or public relations agency means addressing the full scope of the task as efficiently as possible.
+Building up the online reputation monitoring and management part of your marketing or public relations agency means addressing the full scope of the task.
 Some reputation management tools can help you address every aspect from one platform, while others address particular reputation management challenges individually.
 A few shortcuts can help you save software subscription costs, staff, and time as you launch your reputation management services.

-- Boast: Collect and manage text, picture, and video testimonials, showcase them on any website and the most popular social platforms. $83 / month professional plan.
+5. Boast: Collect, solicit and manage text, picture, and video testimonials, showcase them on any website and the most popular social platforms. $83 / month professional plan.

 Removing bad reviews is difficult, and removing search engine results is even harder, but you don’t have to remove bad results to repair your client’s reputation.
-Positive reviews and positive press will eventually displace negative ones, and businesses can recover from even the worst PR problems.
+For example, most people only read about 6 Google reviews, which means adding more positive reviews can remove the negative ones from view.
+Positive reviews and positive press will eventually displace negative ones, and help you boost local SEO.
 Reputation management software for agencies that streamlines the process of collecting testimonials and reviews helps to repair the reputation faster.

 A variety of programs make it easy to display testimonials and reviews on clients’ websites, but offer little functionality when it comes to gathering reviews.
 Streamline your tech stack and use a tool that allows you to display, manage and collect testimonials in one place.
 These review and testimonial gathering tools should be compatible with your website, social media accounts, and they should be usable across different devices.
 They should also be easy for you and your customers to use.

 While Easy Testimonials and Thrive Themes Ovation allow you to post and gather testimonials, their integrations and content are limited.
+GatherUp and Reputation.com provide a wide array of online reputation monitoring and management tools, but they each come with a hefty price tag.
 Boast works with any type of website, and allows customers to submit video testimonials, which you or your client can approve or deny before posting to your website or social media.
 With video quickly becoming the preferred way to communicate online, this gives you room to grow into new trends.

 A full picture of your clients’ reputation is key for successful reputation management.
 This includes all of the physical and digital assets attached to their name, from sponsorships to Facebook pages to online reviews and much more.
 It’s also important to investigate conversations your client might not know about, such as social media platforms or watchdog groups where customers may bring their complaints.

 For this, you’ll need a tool that can scour the internet for mentions of your client.
 The easiest way to start this is, of course, to simply conduct a search yourself.
-What you’re seeing will be (mostly) the same thing your client’s potential customers see.
+What you’re seeing will be (mostly) the same thing your client’s potential customers see, if you’re in the same location.
 However, location specific searches, niche markets, social mentions or small local news stories can cause some important items to slip under the radar.

-Use custom location search tools to make sure you’re seeing the right results, and take advantage of the right social media monitoring tools.
+You can emulate your clients’ location in your own browser with the right settings and tools.
+Use these tools to make sure you’re seeing the right results, and take advantage of the right social media monitoring programs.
 Make sure the functionality and the size of the platform you use makes sense for your agency.